aerobatic/website/content/docs/plugins/form-submit.md

       // Allow for client validation to happen before the recaptcha
       // Here we are just using HTML5 built-in form validation grecaptcha.execute();

-      event.preventDefault();
+      // Important to prevent the form from submitting on it's own event.preventDefault();
     }